 If they have a set of requirements that lean heavily on a brand look and feel, and they are able to define certain parameters against that brand, automation is highly likely the answer.
 Release the concern of, “Will it be designed right?”
-Yes it will, if you set the template up right.
+Yes, it will, if you set the template up right.
 Release the concern of, “Well, if our copywriter didn’t write it, it’s not going to sound right”.
 Train your marketers to write.
 Or write headline variants or copy variants that they can test and learn with.
 Don’t just try and continuously add people in order to answer a task that will ultimately kill the joy in everybody’s lives.
 Automation is not a bad thing.
 It actually frees up time to let people do more creative stuff.

-Finally, what do you find inspires creativity in you the most?
+Finally, what inspires your creativity the most?

-I love plants, gardening, and digging in the mud.
+I love plants, gardening and digging in the mud.
 You’ll often find me out at the weekend mucking about with horses at the stable.
 Almost like the total opposite of my job!